haf/puppet-rabbitmq/README.md

  * `concat` from [puppetlabs/concat](git://github.com/ripienaar/puppet-concat.git).
  * `hiera` IF puppet < 3.0, otherwise it's bundled in puppet.

+If you are running CentOS or RHEL, you'll need the EPEL repository.
+I can recommend having a look at https://github.com/stahnma/puppet-module-epel.

 ## API

 These are the types available in the API of this module.